Experience-Monks/math-as-code/README.md

 }
 ```

-### special functions
+### common functions

-There are some "special" functions that are commonplace in mathematics.
-For a programmer, these might be analogous to "built-in" functions.
+There are some function names that are ubiquitous in mathematics.
+For a programmer, these might be analogous to functions "built-in" to the language (like `parseInt` in JavaScript).

 One such example is the *sgn* function.
 This is the *signum* or *sign* function.
 Let's use [piecewise function](#piecewise-function) notation to describe it: